-How would you design the seating for an Olympic stadium so that spectators can get the best view of events?
-This activity is designed to be accessible to both GCSE and A-level maths students (Key Stage 4 and Key Stage 5).
+How would you design the seating for an Olympic stadium to give spectators the best view of events?
+This geometry and modelling activity is designed to be accessible to both GCSE and A-level maths students (Key Stage 4 and Key Stage 5), who can tackle it at different levels.

 Take a look at the amazing limits that athletes push themselves to in search of Olympic glory.
 Which events see the fastest speeds, furthest distances and highest forces?
 This activity challenges students to undertake some research, calculate with measurements and different units, and make comparisons, and has a number of different parts aimed at students across both Key Stages 4 and 5.